milena-t/PhD_chapter1/data/correlations/correlations.md

     <img src="orthoDB_sig_OGs_vs_Retroelements_inclines_bh_corrected_PIC_vs_OG_size_sig_OGs_colors.svg" alt="correlation" width=30%>
     <img src="orthoDB_sig_OGs_vs_DNAtransposons_inclines_bh_corrected_PIC_vs_OG_size_sig_OGs_colors.svg" alt="correlation" width=30%></p>

-These two repeat categories have the situation where two sister species have a percentage of 0, so the PICs have a zero in them, and the log-transformation for the explanatory variable does not work.
+The next two repeat categories have the situation where two sister species have a percentage of 0, so the PICs have a zero in them, and the log-transformation for the explanatory variable does not work, so i skipped it for them.
+There is one singular significant orthogroup for satellites, but since the satellite content is not log transformed I probably wouldn't put too much trust in it.

 <p><img src="orthoDB_sig_OGs_vs_SmallRNA_inclines_bh_corrected_PIC_vs_OG_size_sig_OGs_colors.svg" alt="correlation" width=30%>
     <img src="orthoDB_sig_OGs_vs_Satellites_inclines_bh_corrected_PIC_vs_OG_size_sig_OGs_colors.svg" alt="correlation" width=30%></p>